-This is the first of a number of posts, which will feature meals that are perfect for #selfquarantine food because Jackie’s Eats & Treats is here for you!
+This is the first of a number of posts, which will feature meals that are perfect for #selfquarantine because Jackie’s Eats & Treats is here for you!
 During times like this, you need to rely on what you have on hand, both in the pantry, fridge and freezer and today is one of those recipes!

 So onto the dish 🥁, Instant Pot Red Curry Lentils!
-These lentils are the ultimate comfort food and my husband even mentioned it’s the best meal I’ve cooked so far this year ❤️, so you know they’re good 😉!
+These lentils are the ultimate comfort food and my husband even mentioned it’s one of the best meal I’ve cooked so far this year ❤️, so you know they’re good 😉!

 I have absolutely been yearning for delicious curried lentils and after some research, I discovered this dish can be created with an Instant Pot.
-In fact, it is as easy as throwing everything into the Instant Pot and allowing those delicious amoras to fill your kitchen once the pressure has built 👍!
+In fact, it is as easy as throwing everything into the Instant Pot and allowing those delicious aromas to fill your kitchen once the pressure has built 👍!
 I mean how can you resist, when it’s that effortless!

 The other reason I wanted to share these is because most ingredients are likely in your pantry during your #selfquarantine and if not, I have suggest substitutions to make the dish complete!

 Guys, I am telling you this dish is AMAZING on so many levels with the spice, the Instant Pot magic and the comforting deliciousness!
 I hope you enjoy and cheers 🥂!

 Please stay well, healthy and keep your sanity because this won’t get any easier 😟.